-Initiatives which supported the Mallee CMA to deliver against their stated priority activities and associated performance targets in 2018-19 included both State and Commonwealth funded programs.
+Initiatives which supported our delivery against the stated priority activities and associated performance targets in 2019-20 included both State and Commonwealth funded programs.
 An overview of their contribution in relation to Culture and Heritage management is provided in Table 16.